That’s the number of individuals employed by American restaurants and foodservice establishments.

 b).
 Where they should stand, or sit, while waiting.

-Many restaurant owners are asking customers to wait for food delivery and delivery services in their respective vehicles.
+Many restaurant owners are asking customers to wait for food delivery in their respective vehicles.
 Customers can place disposable, order number tags on the outside of their vehicles.
 This “hands-off” ticketing method reduces exposure to germs, compared to traditional vibrating notification devices.

 Additional Pickup System Recommendations: